The Bird of Paradise plant, Strelitzia reginae (Stre-litzia regi-nae or Strel-it-zia re-ginae) is an evergreen perennial popular as a landscape plant.

 Size & Growth

-The foliage is considerably wide and bushy, with leaves growing up to 2′ feet in length and around 12” inches in widthwise.
+The foliage is considerably wide and bushy, with leaves growing up to 2′ feet in length and around 12” inches in width.

-Strelitzia reginae is a slow-grower and takes a few years to reach blooming size.
+Strelitzia reginae is often confused with banana plants but is a slow grower and takes a few years to reach blooming size.

-Related Reading: Learn more about Reginae’s sister – Strelitzia nicolai the White Bird of Paradise
+Related: More about Reginae’s sister – Strelitzia Nicolai the White Bird of Paradise

 Bird of Paradise Flowers and Fragrance

-Bird of Paradise plants begin to flower once plants mature in 6 – 7 years.
+Bird of Paradise plants begins to flower once plants mature in 6 – 7 years.
 Once blooms appear, the plant continues to produce beautiful and colorful flowers for a long time.

-With proper care and under the right conditions, these plants flower multiple times in a year.
+With proper care and under the right conditions, these plants flower multiple times a year.

 Keep in mind that each plant will produce around 5 – 6 flowers in succession.
-The flowers stand above the foliage and generally stay in bloom for an adequate amount of time.
+The flowers stand on flower stalks above the foliage and generally stay in bloom for an adequate amount of time.

 The flowers resemble the colorful crown feathers on the head of the crane.